Fell/dcrt/README.md

 Commands:
-  status        Display a list of all conflicted files (read-only) process       Start the automatic conflict resolving process (be careful!)
+  status        Display a list of all conflicted files (read-only) resolve       Start the automatic conflict resolving process (be careful!)
 ```